51Թ

 51Թ Ashtabula Communications and Marketing

-51Թ at Ashtabula will honor the spring graduating class when it holds the campus’s 80th commencement ceremony on Thursday, May 8, 2025, beginning at 7 p.m. in the Susan J. Stocker Hall gymnasium.
+51Թ at Ashtabula honored the Fall 2025graduating class at the campus’s 81st commencement ceremony on Thursday, December 11, 2025, in the gymnasium of Susan J. Stocker Hall.